Umeon

 History

-Soku'on territory borders with Eithelat land and the two have always been friendly and traded with each other.
-Their children together would often be born as scions, and as generations went on these scions became their own distinct taothomet, bolstered along by Kin's shenanigans.
-They are in a way born to the shores and most lived on the land between the Walled Shallows and what would eventually be referred to as the sovereignty of Ix.
+• They are, in a way, born to the shores, and most lived on the land between the Walled Shallows and what would eventually be referred to as the sovereignty of Ix.

 Cyoou Toh history is quiet.
 They never had to fight in any wars over land, never really having to put up with any resistances to their existence besides from what lived in the waters before them.
 They are known for being fishers, farmers, and philosophers, all making noise about the collective waters, viable farming littoral lands, and the state of the taothomet psyche as a whole.
 Unfortunately these are the ones notorious for being the actual drunks amongst the Cyoou Toh.
 Get a three-of-a-kind in one room and you're sure to hear them yelling about how lungs are just swim bladders, so why do they only work as such in ren form.

-Most of their farming lands are submerged in various waters, and most of what they eat or craft come from things living in water.
-Those in the marshier parts of the south often rely on the beast of burden, onobe.
+Most of their farming lands are submerged in various waters, most of what they eat or craft come from things living in water.
+Those in the marshier parts of the south often rely on the beast of burden, Onobe.
 These trunkless mammoth-like creatures are large but loyal, giving protection to their Cyoou Toh tenders, and allowing for them to maintain the marshes and swamps where they live.
 Onobe love attention from smaller creatures that pose no threat to them, they're very playful creatures, and filter their food as they wade in waters, adding to the ecosystem, cleaning water, eating pests, and chasing off creatures.

 Swamp drakes are also a highly popular pet, great for helping with herding, for protection in the waters, or just a swimming buddy in general.
 Cyoou Toh hate wasting anything, especially organic materials, and most inedible parts of aeons end up in their pet drakes.

-Traditional bartering is preferred, mostly trading shells, verdigris, and other objects that are used as decoration for clothing and the home.
+In Drendir, traditional bartering is preferred, mostly trading shells, verdigris, and other objects that are used as decoration for clothing and the home.
 Their clothing consists of oceanic life: shells, white kelp rope wraps, skins, scales, bones.
 These are obtained through farming, or electric spearfishing, moulding the water to also help them hunt.

 Mythology & Folklore